 Planning and conduct of site investigations including use of the National Quality Mark Scheme, conceptual modelling, or development of use of the (NQMS scheme encouraged where pertinent or applicable) remediation strategy which both demonstrates best practice and provides a sound basis for remediation, verification and subsequent use or development of a brownfield site.

-4. Best Public Engagement and Participation
+4. Best Public Engagement and Participation of a Brownfield Activity

 Effective raising of the profile of brownfield development with all stakeholders and encouragement of community participation in the shaping of brownfield projects.